 How 6 Remarkable Women Are Making Waves in Surf City

-by Sara Isenberg
+By Sara Isenberg

-Publisher, Santa Cruz Tech Beat
+Founder, Publisher, Editor-in-Chief, Santa Cruz Tech Beat

 A few weeks ago, a UC Santa Cruz professor wrote to me: “I teach an entrepreneurship class and have invited some founders to share their experience with the students.
 However, I just noticed that all my contacts are men, and I’d like to have a role model for my female students, too.
 Do you know any female founders I could ask?”

 I commend him for recognizing the opportunity he had, and I’m glad he reached out to me.

 At the same time, I asked myself, “How can this be that he doesn’t know any female founders in Santa Cruz?”
 I guess he hasn’t been reading Santa Cruz Tech Beat.
 So I took a moment — six seconds — and came up a list of six women I know who are founders of local companies.
 I’m pleased to say that some of them have plans to go up to UC Santa Cruz to speak to the students in this class.

 I asked each to share challenges and successes.
 Read on.

 1. Suzanne Wouk is CEO & Founder of SnapPost.
 SnapPost is a mobile application that offers a solution as easy as snapping a picture to solve the complicated process of posting on eBay.
 From just a photo, SnapPost identifies, researches, values and writes an optimized title and description, as well as, offers shipping solutions for each item.
 It’s like having a eBay virtual assistant.
 Founded in late 2012, SnapPost has a three person development team.